omega-coder/Blog-hugo/content/post/insahack-2019-neurovision-misc-206-pts-writeup.md

 We already stated in Solution #1 that the output is a value in this interval `[0, 1]` (*Could be interpreted as a probability*)

-So, We have a keras model (.hdf5 file) for a neural network with a single scalar output, for which the activation function is `sigmoid`, so the output is just the result of the `sigmoid` function applied to the `weighted sum` of the input layer which appears to be an image with the size of `68x218`, at least it is a 2D array of size 68 by 218.
+So, We have a Keras model (.hdf5 file) for a neural network with a single scalar output, for which the activation function is `sigmoid`, so the output is just the result of the `sigmoid` function applied to the `weighted sum` of the input layer which appears to be an image with the size of `68x218`, at least it is a 2D array of size 68 by 218.

 ### <u>About the sigmoid function</u>